First Nation, Métis and Inuit

 By self-identifying as a student or family with Indigenous ancestry, you will be helping us with the most basic of questions – we do not know how many First Nation, Métis and Inuit students attend our schools.
 We also want to provide the most culturally appropriate learning experiences for students of Indigenous ancestry.

 We will use the information we gather to support the educational goals to which we have committed to as part of the provincial First Nation, Métis, and Inuit Education Policy Framework.

 Schools who wish to acknowledge the Traditional and Ancestral lands of Indigenous peoples at the beginning of events, gatherings and meetings may use the following text:

-We would like to acknowledge that this school is located on the territory of the Mississauga Anishinaabeg, as well as, other Indigenous peoples who have shared this land historically and to the present day.
+We would like to acknowledge that this school is located on the traditional territory of the Mississauga First Nations.

 Superintendent of Education: Student Achievement, First Nation, Métis, and Inuit Education